syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Template-Studio.md

 	To find out which NuGet packages are needed for other WinForms controls, please refer to this [documentation link](https://help.Syncfusion.com/windowsforms/control-dependencies) for detailed information on the required packages for each control.

 10. When you create a WinForms project, the following Dependency Injection (DI) setup is added to the **Program.cs** file.
 This setup registers services, view models, and views with the DI container, ensuring proper functionality and service management within your application.
-Below **ConfigureServices** method in program.cs file establishes the DI setup in a WinForms project.
+The **ConfigureServices** method below in the Program.cs file establishes the DI setup in a WinForms project.
 It manages the application's services, view models, and views.
 Here's a detailed breakdown:

     *I. Application Host:*
      - Registers **ApplicationHostService** to manage the app's lifecycle.

      *II.
 Specific Services:*